September 1, 2014

-After much thought, I chose the second option because it seems to me more deeply aligned with the challenges of today’s businesses, namely the need to navigate through the turbulence of our uncertain world.
-This turbulence and uncertain world are largely related to the digitization of our daily lives: the digital transformation of the organization therefore seems inevitable.
+After much thought, I have chosen the second option because it seems to me more deeply aligned with the challenges of today’s business, namely the need to navigate through the turbulences of our uncertain world.
+These turbulences and uncertainty are largely related to the digitization of our daily lives: the digital transformation of the organization therefore seems inevitable.

 My hypothesis is that today, Lean is the obvious strategy to carry out this transformation, for the following reasons:

 - digital transformation actually means a radicalization of the use of new technological opportunities,

 - a model exists, embodied by the born digital companies (Google, Amazon, Facebook, Pixar, Twitter etc. …)

 - their management cultures are explicitly or implicitly aligned with the principles of Lean.

 (Warning, long truck ahead : more than 1800 words) …